Chapter 1 / Eastport

 “Mom!”
 A shout erupted as Tatiana entered the room with an exasperated expression, “Will you please stop leaving your slippers around the house?!
 This is the hundredth time I’ve almost died on these.”

-Lunette opened the cream-colored door with a heavy tug and was greeted with a small entrance way and another set of stairs that led down into the shop her family ran, their only source of income, which the apartment sat atop.
+Lunette opened the cream-colored door with a heavy tug and was greeted with a small entranceway and another set of stairs that led down into the shop her family ran.
+A shop that served as their only source of income.
 She yanked the door shut behind her and readjusted the bookbag on her shoulders as she walked down the freshly painted, chestnut stairs.
 The steps led her into a storage area at the back of the store that held miscellaneous supplies not ready to be placed out on the shelves.

-Lunette expertly moved towards the fogged front door, staring down at her phone, avoiding boxes and other items that sat on the floor waiting to be put away and displayed.
+Lunette expertly moved past the clutter and towards the fogged front door, all the while staring down at her phone.
 A soft chime rang as she exited her prison and an involuntary shiver traveled up her spine.
-It had rained the previous night and the air was left frigid and unwelcoming as the young brunette sucked in an icy breath.
+It had rained the previous night and the air was left frigid and unwelcoming as the young girl sucked in an icy breath.